nest/nest-simulator/doc/guides/running_simulations.rst

 .. _stepped_simulations:

-Random numbers: Generators and Seeds
+Random numbers: Generators and seeds
 ------------------------------------

-Most NEST simulations will use random numbers, e.g., to generate Poisson spike trains, to randomize connectivity or neuronal spike emission.
+Most NEST simulations will use random numbers, e.g., to generate Poisson spike trains or to randomize connectivity or neuronal spike emissions.
 NEST manages random number generators for all these purposes internally, providing separate random number streams for parallel processes automatically.